The Link Between Procrastination and Anxiety Explained - Read more on Khiron Clinics

 Anxiety-Related Procrastination

-Many people with anxiety can also struggle with procrastination.
+Many people with anxiety can also struggle with procrastination, particularly those who have high levels of trait anxiety.
 People procrastinate for many reasons and in many ways.
 Some struggle with intolerance of uncertainty, which causes them to procrastinate.
 Their anxiety may also overcomplicate the issue and make it difficult to decide where to start.

 Anxiety-related procrastination is a vicious cycle.
 Although a task may make people feel anxious, putting it off can make them feel more anxious and create more dread around the task in the long run.
 Research also shows that procrastinators get worse sleep and feel tired in the daytime, worsening the cycle of procrastination and amplifying anxiety symptoms.[2]